Direct Services and Administrative Costs GuidanceGuidance for direct services and administrative costs concerning after school program grants.

 - General capital outlay or deferred maintenance costs of program sites.

 - General staff development activities not related to specific pupil needs.(An example may be computer training not associated with the program)

 - Evaluate carefully the nature and extent of the expenditures benefit to the student.
 How direct is the benefit?
 Does the expenditure have a clear impact on the service itself, or is it so critical to the program that not providing it would have a substantive and adverse effect on the direct services?
 For example, custodians, food service workers, security, etc.––these will be local decisions as to whether they are direct services or administrative.
-The grantee must document how these services are required to serve the after school program.
+The grantee must document how these services are required to serve the expanded learning program.
 If there are other activities occurring after school, then costs for these activities would be shared with other programs.

 - Determine the origin of the decision to make the expenditure.
 Was the expenditure determination made at the site level or at the administrative level?
 We do recognize that, particularly in small districts, site and administrative levels may be the same, in which case this determination may be less relevant to the inclusion or exclusion of the expenditure in question.

 - Evaluate the expenditure in relation to the expanded learning programs objectives.
 Are the direct educational objectives of the expanded learning program furthered by the expenditure?